 Instructors: Karyn Sanders and Sarah Holmes

 Application process: Applications to the school are accepted year round.
 We fill up quickly, so early applications are encouraged.
-Applications will be considered on a first come and space-available basis.
+We will start to review applications after August 1st for the following spring.
+Applications received after this time will be considered on a first come and space-available basis.

 Please take a look at our Frequently Asked Questions (FAQ) page as well.

-Prospective students are welcome to sit in on a class or meet with the instructors with prior arrangement.
+Prospective students are welcome to sit in on a half day of class or meet with the instructors; with prior arrangement.
 Siskiyou County is beautiful and most people enjoy their visit to the area.
 We only offer this to students seriously considering the full-time program.
+We are too busy, with a two person staff, to offer tours to people just curious or casually interested.